 MORE >> How to use a tape measure

-The Stanley Powerlock 25-Foot Tape Measure’s blade includes markings every 1/16 of an inch and red highlighting for 16 inch on center studs.
+The Stanley Powerlock 25-Foot Tape Measure’s blade includes markings every 1/16 of an inch and red highlighting for 16-inch studs.

 MORE >> How to read a tape measure

 We tested the durability of the Stanley Powerlock 25-Foot Tape Measure’s blade using 150-grit sandpaper wrapped around a dowel and rubbed on the tape for several seconds.
 Compared to other models we tested, the blade’s durability was on par to slightly better than other models.
-Importantly, there sandpaper only scratched the surface of the blade and didn’t smudge any of the numbers or markings.
+Importantly, the sandpaper only scratched the blade’s surface and didn’t smudge any of the numbers or markings.
 For a tape that isn’t coated with a protective material, the Stanley Powerlock 25-Foot Tape Measure’s blade performed surprisingly well.

 The Stanley Powerlock 25-Foot Tape Measure has the right self-retraction strength.
-When fully extended, the blade retracts smoothly, but without being too aggressive and feeling like it’s going to fly out of your hand as the hook slams into the housing.
+When fully extended, the blade retracts smoothly but without being too aggressive and feeling like it will fly out of your hand as the hook slams into the housing.

-The tape locking mechanism is one of the smoothest to set of the tape measures we’ve tested in house.
+The tape locking mechanism is one of the smoothest of the tape measures we’ve tested in-house.
 Unlocking the yellow plastic mechanism is just as easy with the added ridges helping with some grab as your finger moves the button up or down.

-The locking mechanism is suitable enough for one-handed use, but the big housing means many people will still be using two hands to unlock the button and hold the tape measure at the same time.
+The locking mechanism is suitable enough for one-handed use, but the big housing means many people will still be using two hands to unlock the button and hold the tape measure simultaneously.